 The topics of interest include, but are not limited to:

-Antonio Martini Chalmers University of Technology, Sweden
+Antonio Martini CA Technologies and University of Oslo, Sweden

 Paris Avgeriou University of Groningen, the Netherlands